qcalc/qcalc/qcalc_res/docs/author-guide/calculator-meta-functions.md

 'tags': 'mortgage,loan,finance,monthly payment'
 ```

-Only include real, useful next calculators and short phrases a user would search for.
+Only include short phrases a user would search for.

 ### 6.3 `xpr`, `url`, and `loop`